dhivya-gl/dhivya-gl/README.md

 ## 👩‍💻 About Me

 Hello!
-I'm **Dhivya GL**, a [your role, e.g., software developer, data scientist, web developer] with a strong passion for [insert key area of interest, e.g., coding, machine learning, creating scalable web apps].
+I'm **Dhivya GL**, a AI and Wen developer with a strong passion for [insert key area of interest, e.g., coding, machine learning, creating scalable web apps].
 I believe in continuous learning and using technology to make a positive impact in the world.

 ### 🌟 My Mission
 I strive to build efficient, scalable solutions and contribute meaningfully to the tech community.
 Whether it's crafting elegant code or collaborating on innovative projects, my goal is always to push boundaries and deliver value.